skellis46/slipbox/direct experience through the senses.md

 ---

 In their book _Mindfulness_, Clinical Psychologist Mark Williams and meditation teacher Danny Penman describe the way the mind can not only think, but can also be aware that it is thinking.
-They write that we humans are also able to experience things directly through our senses without needing langauge "to stand as an intermediary between us and the world".[@williams_mindfulness_2012 Chapter 1]
+They write that we humans are also able to experience things directly through our senses without needing language "to stand as an intermediary between us and the world".[@williams_mindfulness_2012 Chapter 1]

 _questions & thoughts:_